Survival of the fittest Cox model: Pivotal variable selection for time-to-event data: Simulation studies and applications

-We now perform a comprehensive study of the Mayo Clinic trial on primary biliary cirrhosis (PBC) of the liver.
-Data is provided by \citet{PBCdata} and contain $p=17$ covariates: \texttt{age} (in years), \texttt{alb} (albumin in g/dl), \texttt{alk} (alkaline phosphatase in units/litre), \texttt{bil} (serum bilirubin in mg/dl), \texttt{chol} (serum cholesterol in mg/dl), \texttt{cop} (urine copper in $\mu$g/day), \texttt{plat} (platelets per cubic ml/1000), \texttt{prot} (prothrombin time in seconds), \texttt{sgot} (liver enzyme in units/ml), \texttt{trig} (triglycerides in mg/dl), \texttt{asc} (0 denotes absence of ascites and 1 denotes presence of ascites), \texttt{oed} (0 denotes no oedema, 0.5 denotes untreated or successfully treated oedema and 1 denotes unsuccessfully treated oedema), \texttt{hep} (0 denotes absence of hepatomegaly and 1 denotes presence of hepatomegaly), \texttt{sex} (0 denotes male and 1 denotes female), \texttt{spid} (0 denotes absence of spiders and 1 denotes presence of spiders), \texttt{stage} (histological stage of disease, graded 1, 2, 3 or 4) and \texttt{trt} (1 for control and 2 for treatment).
-Data consist of 418 individuals but we restrict our study to the $n=276$ observations without missing values.
-Out of those 276 individuals, 111 died before the end of the study.
-The categorical covariates are not one-hot encoded, and each variable is standardized by subtracting the mean and dividing by the standard deviation. \citet{TisbhiraniSurvivalLASSO} and \citet{AdaptiveLASSOCox} applied LASSO and adaptive LASSO (using 5-fold cross-validation) to find a set of 9 and 8 variables, respectively, a result much similar to the 8 variables obtained with stepwise selection.
-From the seventeen variables, \texttt{age}, \texttt{oed}, \texttt{bil}, \texttt{alb}, \texttt{cop}, \texttt{sgot}, \texttt{prot} and \texttt{stage} are consistently selected.
-Our method retain 8 variables for \texttt{LASSO\_QUT} and 7 for \texttt{HarderLASSO\_QUT}: \texttt{age}, \texttt{oed}, \texttt{bil}, \texttt{alb}, \texttt{cop}, \texttt{prot} and \texttt{stage}.
-The estimated coefficients for all methods are presented in Table \ref{tab:PBC results}.
-Figure~\ref{fig:pbc_analysis} illustrates our model performance with baseline hazard and baseline survival function.
-Despite the reduced model complexity, the underlying risk profiles remain similar to the full model.
-The figure also presents the estimated effects of the four retained key predictors, obtained by fixing all other variables at their mean values and vary one predictor at a time across four representative values given by its empirical quantiles.
-For each setting, we compute the corresponding survival function from the fitted model.
+We now perform a comprehensive study of the Mayo Clinic trial on primary biliary cirrhosis (PBC) of the liver \citep{PBCdata}.
+The data contain $p=17$ covariates: \texttt{age} (in years), \texttt{alb} (albumin in g/dl), \texttt{alk} (alkaline phosphatase in units/litre), \texttt{bil} (serum bilirubin in mg/dl), \texttt{chol} (serum cholesterol in mg/dl), \texttt{cop} (urine copper in $\mu$g/day), \texttt{plat} (platelets per cubic ml/1000), \texttt{prot} (prothrombin time in seconds), \texttt{sgot} (liver enzyme in units/ml), \texttt{trig} (triglycerides in mg/dl), \texttt{asc} (absence/presence of ascites), \texttt{oed} ($0$ no oedema, $0.5$ untreated or successfully treated, $1$ unsuccessfully treated), \texttt{hep} (absence/presence of hepatomegaly), \texttt{sex} ($0$ male, $1$ female), \texttt{spid} (absence/presence of spiders), \texttt{stage} (histological stage, graded $1$ to $4$) and \texttt{trt} ($1$ control, $2$ treatment).
+The data consist of $418$ individuals, but we restrict our study to the $n=276$ observations without missing values, among which $111$ died before the end of the study.
+The categorical covariates are not one-hot encoded, and each variable is standardized by subtracting its mean and dividing by its standard deviation.

-To investigate the consistency of variable selection and the predictive performance of the sparse models, we conduct a Monte-Carlo simulation with 100 repetitions by randomly splitting the data set into training and testing sets, with the test set comprising $1/3$ of the data.
-The splits are stratified to maintain similar proportions of censored observations in both sets.
-Table \ref{tab:PBC MonteCarlo} reports the selection frequency of each variable across simulations, along with the average C-index measured on the test sets for different sparse models.